-The purpose of this long-term follow-up study is to monitor the health status of individuals, such as you, who received their own cells that had been changed using ZFNs.
-The FDA has issued guidelines requiring long-term follow-up for all subjects who received gene therapy.
+The purpose of this long-term follow-up study is to monitor the health status of individuals, such as you, who received their own cells that had been changed using lentiviral vector (also known as gene-modified cells).
+The FDA has issued guidelines requiring long-term follow-up for up to 15 years for all subjects who received gene therapy.